-What you'll do from sunup to sundown and other camp queries.
+What you'll do from sunup to sundown, how you'll stay on your special diet, and other camp queries.

-The mission of Flying Horse Farms is to enrich the lives of children with serious illnesses and their families by providing magical, transforming fun through medically-safe, cost-free camping experiences.
+The mission of Flying Horse Farms is to make it possible for children with serious illnesses to heal, grow, and thrive.

 There is no cost to attend camp sessions at Flying Horse Farms.
 Lodging and meals are provided.